Track Layouts, Layered Path Decompositions, and Leveled Planarity: Definitions

+More importantly, layered pathwidth might be much less than pathwidth.
+For example, it is well known that the pathwidth of the $n\times n$ grid equals $n$ (see \cite{HW17}), but the layered pathwidth of the $n\times n$ grid equals 1, as illustrated in \cref{fig:Grid}.

-\section{Leveled planarity}
+\subsection{Leveled planarity}

 The class of \emph{leveled planar graphs} was introduced in 1992 by Heath and Rosenberg~\cite{HeaRos-SJC-92} in their study of queue layouts of graphs.
-A leveled planar drawing of a graph is a planar drawing in which the vertices are placed on a collection of parallel lines, and each edge must connect vertices in two consecutive parallel lines.
-Another equivalent way to state this is that this kind of drawing is a Sugiyama-style layered drawing~\cite{SugTagTod-SMC-81} that achieves perfect quality according to two of the most important quality measures for the drawing, the number of edge crossings~\cite{EadWor-Algo-94} and the number of dummy vertices~\cite{HeaNik-GD-01}.
+A leveled planar drawing of a graph is a straight-line crossing-free drawing in the plane, such that the vertices are placed on a sequence of parallel lines (called \emph{levels}), where each edge joins vertices in two consecutive levels.
+Levels in a leveled planar drawing are numbered consecutively.
+These numbers are called \emph{level numbers}.
+A graph is \emph{leveled planar} if it has a leveled planar drawing.
+(Note that the ordering constraint on endpoints of pairs of edges between two tracks in a track layout is the same as the analogous constraint between two consecutive levels of a leveled planar drawing.)\

+Note that leveled planar graphs correspond to Sugiyama-style graph drawings~\cite{SugTagTod-SMC-81} that achieve perfect quality according to two of the most important quality measures for the drawing, the number of edge crossings~\cite{EadWor-Algo-94} and the number of dummy vertices~\cite{HeaNik-GD-01}.

-In Appendix~\ref{sec:special} we show that the graphs that automatically have leveled planar drawings include several natural and well-studied classes of graphs, including the bipartite outerplanar graphs, squaregraphs, and dual graphs of arrangements of monotone curves.
-As we will show, the graphs with leveled planar drawings can be characterized both by their low track-number and their low layered pathwidth.
+\cref{sec:special} shows that leveled planar graphs include several natural and well-studied classes of graphs, including the bipartite outerplanar graphs, squaregraphs, and dual graphs of arrangements of monotone curves.
+We characterize leveled planar graphs by both by their low track-number and their low layered pathwidth.
 This, together with the fact that recognizing leveled planar graphs is NP-complete~\cite{HeaRos-SJC-92}, will imply that testing whether the track-number or layered pathwidth is small is also NP-complete.